-Video ODS: A Video ODS is created when a high-speed video recording of a vibrating machine or structure is postprocessed to extract TWFs from it.
-The TWFs and their corresponding DFTs are then used to deflect the Points in a rectangular Point grid.
+Video ODS: A Video ODS is created when a high-speed video recording of a vibrating machine or Point Grid is post-processed to extract TWFs from it.
+The TWFs and their corresponding DFTs are then used to deflect the Points in a rectangular Point Grid.

-During ODS animation, frames from the original video are pasted onto the rectangular surface of grid Points so that a photo-realistic ODS animation is created when the Points are deflected.
+During ODS animation, frames from the original video are pasted onto the rectangular surface of Point Grids so that a photo-realistic ODS animation is created when the Points are deflected.